Skip to main content

 Background

-Respiratory Syncytial Virus (RSV) is an enveloped negative-sense, single-stranded RNA virus belonging to the Orthopneumovirus genus of the Pneumoviridae family in the order Mononegavirales.
-It is one of the common viruses responsible for respiratory tract infections, particularly during autumn and winter.
-While RSV infections can occur year-round, they are most prevalent between October to March, with most infections occurring in a relatively short epidemic of about six weeks.
+Respiratory Syncytial Virus (RSV) is one of the common viruses responsible for respiratory tract infections.
+While RSV infections can occur year-round, they are most prevalent in autumn and winter.

-RSV infection causes symptoms like those of a cold, including rhinitis (runny nose, sneezing or nasal congestion), cough, shortness of breath, wheezing, lethargy and sometimes fever.
+RSV infection causes symptoms like those of a cold, including:

 RSV spreads from respiratory secretions through close contact with an infected person via respiratory droplets or contact with contaminated surfaces or objects.
 The virus can survive on surfaces or objects for about four to seven hours.
 The incubation period ranges from two to eight days, and the infectious period lasts from three to eight days.

 Most RSV hospital admissions involve infants born at full term without underlying risk factors.
-However, infants born between August and November are younger during peak RSV season and are at greater risk of hospitalisation, as are those born prematurely.
+Infants born prematurely and those born between August and November are at greater risk of hospitalisation with RSV during autumn and winter months.

 Predisposing clinical risk factors for severe RSV disease in infants include: